 What is a hair tourniquet?

 You can find the first documented case report of hair tourniquet syndrome hidden amongst the latest evidence for the treatment and prevention of cholera in an 1832 edition of the Lancet.
-Dr. G. reported a case of a strand of hair forming a constricting band around the penis leading to ischaemia.
-In the same way surgeons use an elastic band to create a bloodless field, a thin piece of thread or a long hair may wrap around a digit leading to necrosis.
+Dr G. reported a case of a strand of hair forming a constricting band around the penis leading to ischaemia.
+In the same way that surgeons use an elastic band to create a bloodless field, a thin piece of thread or a long hair may wrap around a digit leading to necrosis.

 Cases have been mainly been reported in young infants and incidence probably increases by about 3 months of age as maternal post-partum hair loss kicks in.